masa-sumimoto/my-gulp-web-starter/README.md

-# Gulp Web Site Starter
+# My Gulp Web Site Starter
 This is my starter kid for creating website with Gulp. :full_moon_with_face: